yapweijun1996/CSV-Agent/context.md

-# CSV Agent - Tool Execution Upgrade
+# CSV Agent - Tool Execution Upgrade + Turn Summary Bar

 ## Goal

 Convert the previously decorative `tool_plan` into an actual multi-step workflow: when Gemini decides a supported tool is needed (e.g., current date/time), the frontend executes it, writes the result back into chat, timeline, and the Next Step card, and keeps everything observable for engineers.
 The runner now needs to process every plan entry sequentially (Step i/n), log outcomes, and surface stacked results so multi-tool tasks stay debuggable.
+New requirement: surface a “Turn Summary Bar” per assistant response so users can skim intent/status/tool usage/duration/timestamp, and use it as a toggle for the detailed panels.

 ## TODO